 You Could Damage Your Pool Structure

 This mostly pertains to above ground pools.
 They can actually crumple, much like a tin can.
 This is because as the ice sheets thicken, the outward stress is pushed against the walls.
 It can also put undue pressure on your skimmer.
+Additionally, be sure to remove and store ladders during the winterization process to prevent damage to both the ladders and the pool structure.

 You Could Damage Your Deck